cocos/cocos-docs/en/concepts/scene/light/additive-per-pixel-lights.md

 # Additive per-pixel lights

-First we use the default lighting material in Cocos.
+The following is an example of how to implement multiple lights based on multiple Pass with the default lighting material `default-material.mtl` in Cocos Creator.

 ![default-material](default-material.png)